This post is also available in: Ελληνικά (Greek)

 In general, the room was beautiful, and clean, with all the comforts such as a TV, minibar, tea & coffee making facilities, and laptop-sized safe, while it was bright and tastefully decorated, with the subtlety that characterizes the Scandi style.

-The view from the window was very good as I was on the 6th floor.
-That said, the hotel has more expensive rooms and suites with unobstructed views of the whole city and many have large balconies.
+The view from the window was amazing, as my room was on the 6th floor.
+That said, the hotel also has higher-level rooms and suites with unobstructed views of the whole city – many even have balconies.

 It is worth also mentioning that the corridors are very pleasant, warm and bright.
 Even where the lifts are there is a large patio-like opening so that you can enjoy a view of Copenhagen while you wait.

-Speaking of warm corridors, maybe I was a little unlucky and got a cooler room or the rooms in general are cooler than the common areas.
-The front desk staff offered me an extra stove, but I preferred to stay as it was.
-However, the duvet was sufficiently warm!
+Speaking of warm corridors, maybe I was a little unlucky but I felt that my room was cooler than the common areas.
+The front desk did offer to bring me an additional heater.
+However, the duvet was sufficiently warm.

 Skt Petri: The Food